-My first experience of writing for publication was in 1987, when my form tutor, and the head of English, decided we needed a school magazine.
+My first experience of writing for publication was in 1987.
+My form tutor, also the head of English, decided we needed a school magazine.
 I was among the half-dozen or so kids who found ourselves editors.

-My abiding memory of the time is the BBC Acorn machines, connected up in a daisy-chain configuration.
+My abiding memory of the time is the daisy-chained BBC Acorn machines.
 The first time I touched one, it shorted, and the entire network went down.
 Work was lost.
 Words were exchanged.
 I survived to edit the magazine for a year before handing it off to younger students to focus on my ‘A’ Levels.

 At uni, a housemate and I joined the Hull Free Press, an alternative student rag.
 We managed to scramble together a vox pop piece and get our names in print.
-I don’t remember the question we were asking students on campus, but the headline came out I Want to be a Tree) and get our names in print.
-Then the rag’s editors offended people by suggesting a fictional character (I think it was Michelle in EastEnders) would make a better candidate for an honorary degree than Terry Waite, and we parted company with them.
+I don’t remember the question we were asking students on campus, but the headline came out I Want to be a Tree.
+Then the editors suggested a fictional character deserved an honorary degree.
+Rather than Terry Waite.
+We parted company with them.

 Fast forward a few years.
 I was working in a prison library, running the prison magazine with the other librarian.
-We spend most of our time trying to cajole staff members into writing something for us.
-The rest we spend arguing with the higher-ups about the things they forced us to print, and how they wouldn’t print prisoners’ opinion letters unedited.
+We spent most of our time trying to cajole staff members into writing something for us.
+The rest we spent arguing with the higher-ups about the things they forced us to print.
+And that they wouldn’t print prisoners’ opinion letters unedited.

-Around that time, I started submitting poetry to anthologies, and had a few printed, including a collection in Silk Tipped Wings, under my married name (Gail Vernon.)
+Around that time, I started submitting poetry to anthologies.
+I had a few published, including a collection in Silk Tipped Wings, under my married name (Gail Vernon.)

-But then I was pensioned off due to a chronic illness that left me with no noise filters and a lousy sense of balance, vertigo, and tinnitus.
+But then I was pensioned off due to a chronic illness.
+It left me with no noise filters and a lousy sense of balance, vertigo, and tinnitus.
 As debilitating illnesses go, it’s far from the worst thing to deal with, but there’s a clue in the debilitating part.

-Somehow, instead of landing in journalism or a serious writing career, I ended up designing websites for local small businesses, writing resumes, product descriptions, and other advertising materials.
+I ended up designing websites, writing resumes, product descriptions, and other advertising materials.
 It wasn’t until 2009 that I got back into ‘real’ writing again.
 That was my first NaNoWriMo year.
 I completed Moroaica.

-I started writing for content mills, selling 500 word plus articles for a couple of dollars apiece, and sharing in advertising revenues on sites like Helium and Triond.
-It was a tough apprenticeship, but within a few months, I was earning a few hundred dollars a month, mainly due to writing for back-end clients on Helium.
+I started writing for content mills.
+Selling 500-word plus articles for a couple of dollars apiece.
+And sharing in advertising revenues on sites like Helium and Triond.
+It was a tough apprenticeship.
+Within a few months, I was earning a few hundred dollars a month.
+Mainly due to writing for back-end clients on Helium.

-Eventually, I progressed to writing articles as Fiverr gigs, then started ghostwriting longer pieces, and finally books.
-Although I can’t tell you the titles, due to the nature of ghostwriting agreements, I can tell you I’ve written as many books for other people as I have published under my various pseudonyms.
+I progressed to writing articles as Fiverr gigs.
+Then ghostwriting longer pieces, and finally books.
+I can’t tell you the titles, due to the nature of ghostwriting agreements.
+I can tell you I’ve written as many books for other people as I have published under my various pseudonyms.

 Having abandoned Fiverr and writing for lousy pay back in July 2013, in February 2015, I returned to the site.
 Not as a writer, but as an editor.
-In the interim, I’d been running the WritePublishPromote.com website for indie authors, and the Facebook group Authors’ Launch Pad.
+In the interim, I’d run the WritePublishPromote.com website for indie authors.
+I also started the Facebook group Authors’ Launch Pad.
 As a result of those two, I had taken on a lot of beta-reading, editing, and writing coaching work I hadn’t charged for.

-Making the switch to paid betareading was a wrench, but I have been lucky to find several good clients who work with me regularly.
+Making the switch to paid beta-reading was a wrench.
+I have been lucky to find several good clients who work with me regularly.
 I soon learned that paying clients are far more likely to listen to advice, and act on it.
 It wasn’t long before I made the move into paid editing and coaching, too.

-Back in 2011, having decided on self-publishing rather than the traditional route, I set about learning the ins and outs of book design.
-I naively thought it would be a simple matter of adding page numbers, running heads and Chapter headings, and Word would do the rest.
+Back in 2011, I decided on self-publishing rather than the traditional route.
+I set about learning the ins and outs of book design.
+I thought it would be a simple matter of adding page numbers, running heads and chapter headings.
+Word would do the rest.
 I was soon disabused of that notion.
-I discovered the vagaries of runts, rivers, and ladders, of uneven footlines, widows, and orphans became a thing I had to deal with.
-I learned about LaTex, and quickly abandoned it.
+I discovered the vagaries of runts, rivers, and ladders.
+Uneven footlines, widows, and orphans became a thing I had to deal with.
+I learned about LaTex, and abandoned it.

-I also learned the difference between publishing for print, and for eReaders, and that each had its own quirks and issues.
-It took months, but eventually I got Moroaica out, and I was proud of it.
+I also learned the difference between publishing for print, and for eReaders.
+And that each had its own quirks and issues.
+It took months, but I got Moroaica out, and I was proud of it.
 Of course, looking at it now, it’s hideous.
-I may have learned a lot more about typography and book design in those months than most people will ever want to know, but I still had a lot to learn.
+I had learned a lot more about typography and book design in those months than most people will ever want to know.
+Yet I still had a lot to learn.

 I learned it in 2011/12, working with a small new York publisher on internal book layouts.
-I also discovered that while I preferred working in InDesign, (which has better text management features that allow a greater degree of control over the finished product) it is possible to create a professional standard print book in Word if you have patience.
+I preferred working in InDesign to Word.
+It has better text-management features that allow greater control over the finished product.
+But I learned it is possible to create a professional standard print book in Word – if you have patience.

-The other thing I learned, and the reason I stopped working with the publisher (who quickly veered towards author services and not traditional publishing) was that it’s never a good idea to start work on the book design and layout while the author is still allowed to edit the text.
+The other thing I learned, was it’s not a good idea to start on the book design and layout before the author is done editing.

-It’s a lesson I have to relearn occasionally, and one reason I am considering switching to InDesign for all formatting and book design work.
-Sometimes, you just have to draw the line, and accept that done is better than perfect.
+It’s a lesson I have to relearn occasionally.
+And one reason I am may switch to InDesign for all formatting and book design work.
+Sometimes, you have to draw the line, and accept that done is better than perfect.